payu-india/CMS-Chatbot/reference/General/bin-apis/s2s-get-eligible-bins-api.md

       </td>

       <td>
-        Specify any of the following values in this field based on the output you required: - 1: Specify this value if a single bin-level information is required.
-Output contains the information on a single bin only. - 2: Specify this value if a specific feature-level information is required.
-Output would give the bin list. - 3: Specify this value if all the bins and their information are required
+        Specify any of the following values in this field based on the output you required: - 0 - Specify this value to fetch all the active and inactive bins.
+        1 - Specify this value to fetch the active bins only.
       </td>
     </tr>